Boeing 727: 727-200C

+727-200F Advanced

 A freighter version of the 727-200 Advanced became available in 1981, designated the Series 200F Advanced.
 Powered by Pratt & Whitney JT8D-17A engines, it featured a strengthened fuselage structure, an 11 ft 2 in by 7 ft 2 in forward main deck freight door, and a windowless cabin.
 Fifteen of these aircraft were built, all for Federal Express.
 This was the last production variant of the 727 to be developed by Boeing; the last 727 aircraft completed by Boeing was a 727-200F Advanced.